-When the retransmission retry counter matches the max-retry value, the ASA terminates the EAP over UDP session with the remote host and starts the hold timer.
-When the hold timer equals n seconds, the ASA establishes a new EAP over UDP session with the remote host.
+When the retransmission retry counter matches the max-retry value, the adaptive security appliance terminates the EAP over UDP session with the remote host and starts the hold timer.
+When the hold timer equals n seconds, the adaptive security appliance establishes a new EAP over UDP session with the remote host.
 By default, the maximum number of seconds to wait before establishing a new session is 180 seconds.
 To change this value, enter the following command in global configuration mode: